 Former BFTT Director

 As the former BFTT Partnership Director, Graeme draws on over 40 years experience in project management in international industry working for UK and US as director of a design consultancy and cultural facility; and as a leading research and policy expert on the creative industries in UK and Dutch universities.
 He has led over 30 research projects for Research Councils, UK government, the European Commission, cultural agencies and industry/trade bodies.
 In his role as a research centre and institute director, he has attracted over £25m in R&D funding.
 This has included leading large research consortia working on themes such as city growth, electric vehicles, sustainable design, rapid prototyping and digital clusters (e.g. Digital Shoreditch/Tech City).
 Graeme regularly advises the UK Culture Ministry and other agencies, as well as overseas cultural and economic ministries (e.g. OECD) on creative city and industries strategy, including programme evaluation and investment appraisal.
 He has held chairs/professorships in Design at both Brunel and Middlesex Universities, specialising in sustainable/urban design and innovation.
-His last appointment was Professor in Creative and Cultural Economy at University of the Arts London.
+He is currently Emeritus Professor at the University of the Arts London, where he previously served as Professor in Creative and Cultural Economy.

 Creative R&D SME Programme Manager